 The contest is ongoing until we can persuade governmental bodies to pray on their own time and dime or the Supreme Court overturns the infamous Town of Greece v.
 Galloway ruling.
-New entries received from this point on will be considered for the 2015 award.

 It's time to show our government that official prayer is unconstitutional, pointless, divisive and offensive.
 The U.S. Supreme Court unwisely "blessed" sectarian blessings by city and county governments in its May 5, 2014, Town of Greece v.
 Galloway decision.